-The Amtrak Heartland Flyer is a daily regional train that provides a flexible and comfortable way to travel between Fort Worth, TX, and Oklahoma City, OK.
-The 206-mile journey takes around 4 hours from end to end, offering a convenient travel option with multiple intermediate stops such as Gainesville, TX, and Norman, OK.
+The Amtrak Heartland Flyer is a daily regional train that offers a flexible and comfortable way to travel between Fort Worth, Texas, and Oklahoma City, Oklahoma.
+The 206-mile journey takes approximately 4 hours from end to end, offering a convenient travel option with multiple intermediate stops, including Gainesville, TX, and Norman, OK.

 This article contains the basics for the Heartland Flyer, including the train’s schedule, accommodation options, food choices, and more.